-Tool 29: Acute Care to LTC Transfer Document
+Tool 31: Acute Care to LTC/AL Transfer Document

-Resident/Tenant transfer recommendations from Acute Care to LTC Care Communities are based on:
+Resident/Tenant transfer recommendations from Acute Care to LTC or Assisted Living (AL) Care Communities are based on:

-- COVID-19/Influenza Exposure Status of Acute Care Unit and LTC Unit/Neighborhood - > COVID-19/ Influenza Status of Patient - NOTE: AL sites attached to LTC site with much interaction between LTC and AL, this document may apply to those situations.
-Stand alone AL sites are out of scope for this document - Pathogens are not interchangeable within the table.
-Transfer guidance is based on transferring to/from units with the same pathogen (e.g., COVID-19 unit/neighborhood to COVID-19 unit/ neighborhood or Influenza unit/neighborhood) - Testing is only recommended for symptomatic residents/tenants. - Units/neighborhoods that are on COVID-19 Enhanced monitoring measures may have additional Public Health (PH) measures in place that affect transfers to the receiving LTC Care Community, consult Public Health for guidance in these situations. - Acute Care Alert: A term used by acute care that is similar to Enhanced Monitoring status in LTC/AL Care Communities - Respiratory Syncytial Virus (RSV): no restrictions on admissions and transfers unless additional PH measures are in place at the MHO's discretion.
-Refer to the "Other Respiratory Illness (non Influenza/Non COVID-19) Checklist"
+- COVID-19/Influenza Exposure Status of Acute Care Unit and LTC/AL Unit/Neighborhood - ➤ COVID-19/ Influenza Status of Patient - Pathogens are not interchangeable within the table.
+Transfer guidance is based on transferring to/from units with the same pathogen (e.g. COVID-19 unit/neighborhood to COVID-19 unit/ neighborhood or Influenza unit/neighborhood to Influenza unit/neighborhood) - Testing is only recommended for symptomatic residents/tenants - Units/neighborhoods that are on COVID-19 Enhanced monitoring measures may have additional Public Health (PH) measures in place that affect transfers to the receiving LTC Care Community, consult Public Health for guidance in these situations. - Acute Care Alert: A term used by acute care that is similar to Enhanced Monitoring status in LTC/AL Care Communities - Respiratory Syncytial Virus (RSV): no restrictions on admissions and transfers unless additional PH measures are in place at the MHO's discretion.
+Refer to the "Other Respiratory Checklist"